mack-dopf/TOD-Indicators-In-Calgary_Dopf/DOPF_TOD_Indicator_README.txt

 TOD_Indicator_Parks_Results
 TOD_Indicator_Zoning_Results

-* Relationship between files, if important: The totaled results cumulates all the ranking values of the other datasets into one table.
-* Additional related data collected that was not included in the current data package:
-* Are there multiple versions of the dataset?
-	* If yes, name of file(s) that was updated:
-	* Why was the file updated?
-	* When was the file updated?

-# METHODOLOGICAL INFORMATION
+METHODOLOGICAL INFORMATION

-## Description of methods used for collection/generation of data:
+Description of methods used for collection/generation of data:
-*include links or references to publications or other documentation containing experimental design or protocols used in data collection*
 I have 5 categories, and their Shapefile data was downloaded from the Calgary Open Data Portal and opened in ArcGIS.
 My categories are schools, stores, community services, parks, and zoning.

-## Methods for processing the data:
+Methods for processing the data:
-*describe how the submitted data were generated from the raw or collected data* First, in ArcGIS, I created a 600m buffer radius around each of the LRT stations.
+First, in ArcGIS, I created a 600m buffer radius around each of the LRT stations.

 I then queried three of my five categories to break the tables into manageable and meaningful categories.
 Zoning was reduced Commercial [C-COR1, C-COR2] Mixed Use [MU-1, MU-2] and Residencial [M-H1, M-H2, M-H3, M-X1, M-X2].
 Schools became elementary, junior high, high school, post secondary.
 Community Services were divided into Law and Health [court, PHS clinic, hospital, social deviance center], and Entertainment and Education [major attraction center, community center, library, visitor information].
 I then summarized either the category or sub category separately of the data to count points or area within a 600m Euclidian distance from each LRT Station.